Tech Salaries in India 2026: Real Numbers by Role

 Data Science / ML Engineer

-Data roles have the widest variance.
+Data roles have the widest variance of any category.
 A "data scientist" at a startup might do SQL queries and basic dashboards.
 An ML engineer at Google works on production models serving millions of users.
-Same title, completely different compensation.
+Same title.
+Completely different job.
+Completely different pay.

 | Experience | Range (Product Companies) |